the-road-to-learn-react/the-road-to-react/manuscript/react-modern/react-dom.md

 ### Exercises:

 * Open the *public/index.html* to see where the React application enters your HTML.
-* Consider how we can include a React application in an external web application that uses HTML.
 * Read more about [rendering elements in React](https://reactjs.org/docs/rendering-elements.html).